lagotto/lagotto.github.io/workshop_2014/index.md

 </table>

-<h3><strong>Logistics</strong></h3>
+<h3>Logistics</h3>
 <br>
-On Dec 4-5, we will convene at Transparent House.
-Please see the map below for location directions.
-On Thursday and Friday, we have planned receptions following the last session each day.
-The hackathon on Dec 6 will be held at the PLOS SF office.
+Dec 4-5: Transparent House.
+Dec 6 hackathon: PLOS SF office.
+Please see map below for location directions.

 As this will be a small event, we encourage you to find accommodations that best suit your interests and needs.
 Recommended hotels within walking distance are highlighted in red.
 <br>
 <iframe src="https://mapsengine.google.com/map/embed?mid=z4u5E7Sfv-88.k8ycbxA9qb-w" width="640" height="480"></iframe>